PWS Ferry Authority Analysis

 Assessment of the benefits and costs of local control

 Public involvement is a core component of this work, particularly in defining service alternatives that best meet community needs.
+A DRAFT final report is available here, we welcome your comments on the analysis and its conclusions.

 McKinley Research Group (MRG) is an Alaska-based research and consulting firm with significant experience and understanding of the state’s ferry system, potential alternatives, and Alaska’s coastal economies.
 Coastwise Corporation is an Alaska-based marine engineering and naval architecture firm serving Alaska’s maritime industry for over 20 years.
 The MRG/Coastwise team was selected to perform this work through a competitive bid process.